Policy Post-training#

 We post-train the GR00T N1.6 policy on the task.

-The GR00T N1.6 policy has 3 billion parameters so post training is an an expensive operation.
+The GR00T N1.6 policy has 3 billion parameters so post-training is an expensive operation.
 We provide two post-training options:

 • Best Quality: 8 GPUs with 48GB memory